 - a.
 A minimum of one hour of instruction on the development and preparation of the admission assessment. - b.
 A minimum of one hour of instruction on the development and preparation of the treatment/rehabilitation plan. - c.
 A minimum of one hour of instruction on the development and preparation of the discharge summary. - d.
 Subject matter for all training provided for in this subsection shall include the expected content of documentation, methods used to prepare the document, timeframes for completion of documentation, and consultative sources to be utilized in preparing the document. - e.
-Training provided for in this subsection shall consist of one or more of the following presentation methods: - 1) Formal classroom instruction - 2) Oral presentation - 3) Videotape, film, or audiovisual presentation - 4) Audiotape presentation - 5) Performing the duties, on the job, under the direct supervision of the instructor f.
-DBH also requires that contractor staff participate in Listen, Empathize, Agree, Partner (LEAP) training, which is available through DBH Workforce Education and Training (WET).
-LEAP training must be completed within six (6) months of hire for new employees, or within six (6) months of contract execution for existing employees.
+Training provided for in this subsection shall consist of one or more of the following presentation methods: - 1) Formal classroom instruction - 2) Oral presentation - 3) Videotape, film, or audiovisual presentation - 4) Audiotape presentation - 5) Performing the duties, on the job, under the direct supervision of the instructor

-In additional to the trainings listed above, DBH requires the following training:
+In addition to the training listed above, DBH requires the following training: